wridgers/john/README.md

     premake4 vs2010

-Open the solution in build/ and compile.
+Open the solution in build/ and compile or,

+    msbuild build\john.sln /nologo /m /p:Configuration=Debug

 ### On Linux